Gururaj254/Secure-Registration-System-MERN-Stack-/README.md

 # AuthFlow: Secure Registration System 🚀

-**AuthFlow** is a professional, full-stack authentication and user management system built with **Node.js, MySQL, and React**.
+**AuthFlow** is a professional, full-stack authentication and user management system built with **Node.js, Express.js, React.Js and MongoDb**.
 It goes beyond simple registration by offering Role-Based Access Control (RBAC), secure password recovery, and a polished, modern UI.

 ---